UK Suppliers of Autoelectrical Parts to

 Various types of battery may be used to provide power supply to an inverter.

-Has advantages of relatively low cost but generally designed for short duration high current output during vehicle starting.
-Major disadvantages include
+Lead acid battery has advantages of relatively low cost but generally designed for short duration high current output during vehicle starting.

 Designed for slower discharge over a longer period of time.
 Still has weight disadvantage.